ResearchObject/ro2019/index.md

 In this workshop, following on from the successful [RO2018](http://www.researchobject.org/ro2018/) held at eScience 2018, we will explore recent advancements in Research Objects and publishing of research data.

-This workshop aims for a mix of presentation sessions and "unconferencing" sessions including:
+This workshop aims for a mix of presentation sessions and _unconferencing_ sessions including:

 *   Keynotes and invited talks
 *   Presentations selected from short article submissions and extended abstracts
 *   Demonstrations and (informal) poster session
-*   5-minute Lightning talks for ad-hoc presentations and hot topics
+*   2-minute Lightning talks for ad-hoc presentations and hot topics
-*   ~1 hour break-out sessions to further build relationships across scientific domains and RO practitioners.
+*   Break-out sessions to further build relationships across scientific domains and RO practitioners.

+To suggest lightning talks, demos, discussion topics and break-out sessions, add to the [RO2019 collective notes](https://s.apache.org/ro2019) or [add to GitHub](https://github.com/ResearchObject/ro2019/issues/new?assignees=&labels=unconference&template=unconference.md&title=).

 ## Submissions